-Change Driver Implications for skills planning relevant to the fourth industrial revolution.
+Change Driver Implications for skills planning forward.
+There is a need for standardised approach to automation and digitisation of the sector.
+The Fourth Industrial Revolution and Technology ICT/ Digital Skills The introduction of new technologies may require the Public Service to expand its personnel complement (especially in terms of technical support roles) and enhance training and education of current staff, with a need for ongoing reskilling and/or up-skilling.
+ICT requires employees to be skilled in technology related skills, big data analytics, related fields and other forms of information relevant to the fourth industrial revolution.
 There is thus a need for constant skilling and re-skilling and the development of appropriate human resources to integrate emerging ICTs in the Public Service.
 Geographical Positioning In order to address the issue of a lack of adequate skills to fill vacant posts within rural areas, training and development of individuals that live within these areas is required.
 By ensuring that skills development of local individuals in the area takes place, employers are able to firstly address the issue of a lack of skills and secondly, address regional unemployment issues.
-There is a need to address issue of limited resources at the workplace i.e. infrastructure to ensure that learning takes place as requires learners taking turns to share the laptop/desktop slows down the learning process.
+There is a need to address issue of limited resources at the workplace i.e., infrastructure to ensure that learning takes place as requires learners taking turns to share the laptop/desktop slows down the learning process.
 Furthermore, the limited scope and exposure for the learners within the available workplaces causing learners not to be fully utilised has an impact on the quality of the learner with inadequate skills required for the labour market.
-Human Resource Dynamics within the Public Service Innovative recruitment and retention strategies, particularly for the youth, will be required in order to attract and retain skills.
+Human Resource Dynamics within the Public Service • Innovative recruitment and retention strategies, particularly for the youth, will be required in order to attract and retain skills.
 The sector needs to be supported to be able to identify the nature of their staff competency gaps and what kinds of training are most appropriate for developing capacity in these areas.
 This once again highlights the importance of the focus on building HRD skills and implementing focused training for HR personnel.